 The church was constructed in 1828 and designated a National Historic Landmark on December 30, 1970, for its association with the Adams family, who funded its construction.

 President John Adams financed the church’s construction through a land donation, and the bulk of the granite used came from the Adams family quarry.
 However, Greek Revival-style pillars came out of another local source since the Adams quarry was not deep enough to produce one solid 25-foot tall piece.

-The church bell, originally cast by none other than Paul Revere, ended up being melted down and recast.
+The church bell, cast initially by none other than Paul Revere, was melted down and recast.
 It was believed that it was not loud enough to be used as a fire alarm for the town.

 When walking through the church, the sense of reverence and history is overwhelming.
-Looking at the original mahogany altar, it’s humbling to think that two American presidents sat in the pews and worshiped with their families.
-What is even more amazing is to sit in the actual pew that the Adams family members sat in week after week.
+It’s humbling to think that two American presidents sat in the pews and worshiped with their families.
+Even more amazing is to sit in the actual pew that the Adams family members sat in week after week.

 According to history, families could purchase their pews in the church and pass them down through the generations.
 The most prominent families were permitted to add on footstools for comfort, and the original stool purchased by the Adams remains there today on the floor of their pew.